openego/eGo/doc/theoretical_background.rst

-Investment cost modelling
+Investment cost modeling
 -----------------------

-Within the eGo workflow, investment costs are considered through the underlying optimisation models.
-Investment decisions for transmission grid expansion, storage technologies and flexibility options are optimised at the eHV/HV level using `eTraGo <https://etrago.readthedocs.io/>`_ .
+Within the eGo workflow, investment costs are considered through the underlying optimization models.
+Investment decisions for transmission grid expansion, storage technologies and flexibility options are optimized at the eHV/HV level using `eTraGo <https://etrago.readthedocs.io/>`_ .
 The resulting expansion requirements are subsequently transferred to `eDisGo <https://edisgo.readthedocs.io/>`_ , where the required expansion of the underlying MV/LV grids is determined.
-A detailed description of the optimisation methodology is provided by `Büttner et al. (2025) <https://doi.org/10.1088/2753-3751/ae2686>`_.
+A detailed description of the optimization methodology is provided by `Büttner et al. (2025) <https://doi.org/10.1088/2753-3751/ae2686>`_.